 Under Mr. Bogomolny’s leadership, Eagle Ice Cream Company became the largest and most modern ice cream manufacturing facility in Northeast Ohio.
 Fisher Foods, Inc. purchased the company in 1968 and installed Mr. Bogomolny in key leadership positions.
 In 1972, he left Fisher Foods and joined supermarket magnate and “second father” Julius Kravitz in the purchase of Pick-N-Pay.
 In 1975, at the age of 40, he became president and CEO.

 Two years later, Pick-N-Pay Supermarkets merged with the much bigger First National Stores (operating under the name Finast) to become one of the largest supermarket chains in the country.
 In 1978, after the death of Mr. Kravitz, Mr. Bogomolny assumed the additional role of chairman.

 Mr. Bogomolny sold controlling interest in First National to Royal Ahold NV in 1986.
-With support of city leaders, he built and operated seven new superstores in Cleveland’s inner city – and hire neighborhood residents to work in them.
+With support of city leaders, he built and operated seven new superstores in Cleveland’s inner city – and hired neighborhood residents to work in them.

 “Most of our customers could walk to the stores, but we also provided buses where needed,” notes Mr. Bogomolny.
 “I remember women looking at the stores and saying things like, ‘We don’t believe someone would do this for us.’”
 At the time of Mr. Bogomolny’s retirement five years later, his nine-state chain had 300 stores, close to $2.5 billion in sales, and approximately 14,000 employees, he recalls.
 In May of 1992, Mr. Bogomolny became the first American to be elected to the supervisory board (board of directors) of Royal Ahold NV.